fizk/Memory/README.md

 If these requirements are met, then in theory you could use that ever method to display the game and various state of it.

-##Icons
-Stash by Jonathan Patterson (Free for commercial use) Ballicons 2 Free by Pixel Buddha (Creative Commons (Attribution 3.0 Unported))